-Three new books by Charles Johnston are now out and available in both print and e-book form.
-(See the ICD Press section for descriptions.)
+Nine recent books by Charles Johnston are now out and available in both print and e-book form.
+(See www.charlesjohnstonmd.com for full descriptions and other earlier works.)

-Hope and the Future: An Introduction to the Concept of Cultural Maturity (See www.HopeandtheFuture.com.) is a short book (135 pages) written for a general audience, It provides the best place to begin for those interested in the concept of Cultural Maturity.
+Hope and the Future: Confronting Today’s Crisis of Purpose (See www.HopeandtheFuture.com/hope.) is a short book (135 pages) written for a general audience.
+It provides the best place to begin for those interested in the concept of Cultural Maturity.
 This is a second edition with a updates and a new preface.

 Cultural Maturity: a Guidebook for the Future (with an Introduction to the Ideas of Creative Systems Theory) is a more lengthy effort (630 pages) intended for those interested in an in-depth emersion in culturally mature perspective.